microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

         * Find and select the Project Settings tab at the bottom of the screen
         * Under the Pipelines menu select Service Connections
         * From the Service Connections menu, select [+New Service Connection]
         * Choose Azure Resource Manager from the dropdown then a name for your service (ex.
-Cobalt Deployment Administrator-`<YourTenantName>`)
+Cobalt Deployment Administrator-`<YourTenantName>`).
+The name should make sense to users and will be directly referenced in pipeline variable groups later.
         * Use the full version of the service connection dialog in order to enter your service principal credentials (AAD Key, AAD App ID, Tenant, etc.)

             ![Service Connection menu](https://user-images.githubusercontent.com/10041279/63485304-63b59c00-c468-11e9-8e47-721a2e43ecb9.png)